VPGTrans: Transfer Visual Prompt Generator across LLMs: Preliminary

-\paragraph{Architecture.} As illustrated in Fig.~\ref{fig:teaser}, current VL-LLMs mostly adopt a common architecture, including a visual prompt generator (VPG), a projector, and a backbone LLM.
-Typically, VPG takes as inputs images/videos, and encodes the visual input into a fixed length of soft prompts.
-Then, a linear projector is adopted to align the soft prompt's dimension to LLM's word embedding dimension.
-Finally, the LLM will generate sentences based on the input features passed from the soft prompt.
-We list some of the recent representative VL-LLMs in Table~\ref{tab:vpg}.
+\paragraph{Architecture.} As illustrated in Fig.~\ref{fig:teaser}(a), current MLLMs mostly adopt a common architecture, including a visual prompt generator (VPG), a projector, and a backbone LLM.
+Typically, VPG takes images/videos as inputs, and encodes the visual input into a fixed length of soft prompts.
+Then, a linear projector is employed to align the soft prompt's dimension to LLM's word embedding dimension.
+Finally, the LLM will generate sentences based on the information from the soft prompt.
+We list some of the recent representative MLLMs in Table~\ref{tab:vpg}.

-\paragraph{Training Paradigm.} Given a VL-LLM, typically the VPG and linear projector will be trained, fully or partially.
+\paragraph{Training Paradigm.} Given a MLLM, typically the VPG and linear projector will be trained, fully or partially.
 For example, PaLM-E updates all of the parameters of VPG in the pre-training stage, while BLIP-2 and Flamingo freeze the ViTs and tune their Q-Former and Resampler, respectively.
-As the main part of the whole architecture, the LLM is mostly frozen during the training.
-Flamingo is an exception, which adds a small portion of trainable gated Xattn-Dense layers in its LLM (10B for Flamingo-80B).
-However, the later works~\citep{li2023blip2, driess2023palme} show that freezing all of the LLM can also achieve excellent zero-shot performance but with significantly reduced computational cost, which leads the trend into frozen LLM.
-For example, BLIP-2 FlanT5$_\text{XXL}$ (11B) can achieve better zero-shot VQAv2 performance compared with Flamingo-80B.
+As the main part of the whole architecture, the LLM is usually frozen during the training or tuned only a small portion (\eg 10B for Flamingo-80B).
+KOSMOS-1 is an exception, which does not use a pre-trained LLM but trains the LLM from scratch.
+Such a training paradigm typically results in much longer training time and data (both multimodal and pure text corpus).
+Recent works~\citep{li2023blip2, driess2023palme} show that adopting an existing LLM and freezing all of its parameters can also achieve excellent performance with significantly reduced computational cost, which leads to the trend of adapting frozen pre-trained LLM.
+For example, BLIP-2 FlanT5$_\text{XXL}$ (12.1B) can achieve better zero-shot VQAv2 performance (65.0\% in Acc.) compared with KOSMOS-1 (51.0\% in Acc.) and Flamingo-80B (56.3\% in Acc.).
 Thus, in this paper, we mainly focus on VPG transfer across frozen LLMs.

-\paragraph{Notations.} Formally, given a source VL-LLM to be transferred, we denote its LLM and VPG as LLM$_\text{src}$ and VPG$_\text{src}$, and denote the correspondence parts at the target side as LLM$_\text{tgt}$ and P$_\text{tgt}$.